All-Rounder: A batsman who has the ability to bat and bowls both. Can also refer to a batsman/wicket-keeper.

 Break: A slow bowler's delivery spins to either side after hitting the pitch surface.

 Bye: A run not scored by the bat, usually refers to when the wicketkeeper failed to stop the bowling delivery, which allows a batsman to make run/runs, whether the bowl connected the bat or not.

 Century: When a batsman scored 100 runs in one inning.

 Chinaman: Kind of leg-break delivery, when bowled by a left-handed bowler.

 Call: When both batsmen communicate, in order to refuse or confirm, for making a run or runs, usually by shouting "yes", "no", "wait".

 Chop: Kind of shot played by a batsman, a form of late cut.

-Chucker: Illegal delivery by a bowler when he throws to bowl instead of round-arm bowling according to law.
+According to law, chucker: Illegal delivery by a bowler when he throws to bowl instead of round-arm bowling.